SH42913/gunshotwound2/README.md

 - **Bug reports** – Use the [issues section at GitHub](https://github.com/SH42913/gunshotwound2/issues).
 - **Feedback** - Use the [official GSW2 Discord](https://discord.gg/NSsw7cYhUR).
-- **Translations** – Contribute to the [localization table](https://docs.google.com/spreadsheets/d/1TY0nSEJMDmypkYrcVUBlMG3HIAEW075dCOtxXgW5UJ0/edit) and your language may be added in a future release.
+- **Translations** – Contribute to the [localization table](https://docs.google.com/spreadsheets/d/1TY0nSEJMDmypkYrcVUBlMG3HIAEW075dCOtxXgW5UJ0/edit) and your language will be added in a future release.

 ---